-Boston - A Springfield man was sentenced yesterday in federal court for conspiracy and distribution of cocaine base.
+BOSTON – A Springfield man was sentenced today in federal court in Springfield for distributing crack cocaine.

 Kayvon Lovejoy, 26, was sentenced by U.S. District Court Judge Mark G. Mastroianni to 17 months in prison and six years of supervised release.
 In May 2018, Lovejoy pleaded guilty to two counts of distribution of crack cocaine.
 Lovejoy was arrested in February 2018 and has been in custody since.